BAK2K3/hard-drivers/TESTING.md

 Once the user has engaged with the site, in the knowledge of the primary purpose of the business, they can proceed to make an enquiry through the Navbar, or through the footer link.
 However, if they require further information with regards to the services provided by the business, they have access to the _"About"_ page, which is the next contextually relevant link within the Navbar.
 This page offers further insight into the 3 selling points of the website/company.
-While maintaining the websites minimalistic design, each section offers a succinct amount of detail about each selling point, in the same informational order as displayed in the index page.
+While maintaining the websites minimalistic design, each section offers a succinct amount of detail about each selling point, in the same informational order as displayed in the Home page.
 Each section contains a relevant image, which once again dynamically resizes depending on viewport.
 These images are not available on mobile devices; while they undoubtedly produce a powerful emotional response, it was decided that the explicit and succinct nature of the text means displaying all of this information on a single viewport on smaller devices was much more effective
 (as per the viewport control discussion above) than allowing a user to scroll to view all content.
 For all viewports, the user can interact with a "Service Package" link which opens up a modal for the user, which displays the Package Table.